 - Someone else provides promotional campaign landing pages, banner ads, and other content.

 The result?
 Your website could be full of pages that seem disjointed from your brand.
 Or worse yet, they confuse visitors and drive them away.

 Here’s a smart way to avoid this problem—

-Hire a Certified SEO Copywriter to create a clear web “voice and message” roadmap for your pet company or veterinary website.
+A Web Content Expert, trained in SEO and Direct-Response Copywriting, can help you create a clear web “voice and message” roadmap for your pet company or veterinary website.

 With a Content Style Guide, all content contributors consistently know how to write content that grabs site visitors, meets their needs and converts them into paying customers.

 But why is consistency important?

 As you can imagine, local, regional, and state government websites must have content guides to ensure consistency across their sites.
 From the U.S. Environmental Protection Agency’s web content branding guide, which includes time-tested direction for all web content contributors within this enormous and multi-faceted organization: